AzafaDev/mini-project/README.md

 Full-stack event ticketing system with real-time seat availability, voucher/coupon system, loyalty points, referral program, and organizer analytics.

+## About this project

+This was a scoped bootcamp mini-project built with one teammate, not solo.
+I carried backend and most of the frontend; my teammate contributed a smaller share.
+Built with Claude Code assisting on implementation across the scope I owned — my contribution was the module design (auth, events/reviews, transactions, discounts/points), API structure, and the testing/debugging.

 ## Features

 - **User Authentication** – JWT-based auth with email verification, password reset, and role-based access (Customer / Organizer)